Hlb03/hotel_team-project/README.md

 There are 4 independent microservices available:
 - Front service (UI);
 - Main service (interacts with database and implements almost the whole application logic);
-- Mail service (send activation account mails after registration process);
+- Mail service (send activation account mails after registration process and save users in NoSQL db for the further mailing);
 - Eureka-service (connects back-end services with each other).

         Technology stack: